NBISweden/single-cell_sib_scilifelab_2021/project_dnn/README.md

 To review some of these concepts you can refer to some of this introductory material:

-* Introductory material on ANNs and Deep Learning
+* Introductory material on ANNs and Deep LearningL

 ([Deep Learning TDS](https://towardsdatascience.com/simply-deep-learning-an-effortless-introduction-45591a1c4abb))